ieeta-pt/xgTaxonomy/README.md

 ### Cite

-Please cite the following, if you use TranSMART-Migrator in your work:
+Please cite the following, if you use xgTaxonomy in your work:

 ```bib
 in progress